Updated August 23, 2023.

 Conference Registration Cancellations

-We understand that making plans during a pandemic is challenging.
-Conference registration cancellation requests received by January 5, 2022 are fully refundable and will not incur a cancellation fee.
-All conference registration cancellations received between January 6, 2022 and February 8, 2022 will incur a $50 cancellation fee.
-Registration cancellations received on February 9, 2022 or later will not be eligible for a refund.
+Conference registration cancellation requests received by January 25, 2024 are fully refundable and will not incur a cancellation fee.
+All conference registration cancellations received between January 26, 2024 and February 12, 2024 will incur a $50 cancellation fee.
+Registration cancellations received on February 13 or later will not be eligible for a refund.

 (Canceling your meeting registration does not cancel your hotel or other travel plans.
 Please see below for additional information.)